mverleg/pyjson_tricks/README.md

 # ro_json

-The [pyjson-tricks] package brings several pieces of functionality to python handling of json files:
+The [ro-json] package brings several pieces of functionality to python handling of json files:

 1.  **Store and load numpy arrays** in human-readable format.